 In these difficult times, it’s essential to find the right balance of empathy and sharing information without causing panic.
 Approaching privacy concerns around COVID-19 with the same tact and confidentiality one would approach an FMLA or ADA concern is the best course of action.
 At the same time, you can be a steady and calm resource for those who need it.

-During these uncertain times, be sure to check out our Employer’s Resource Guide to the Coronavirus to help you navigate your business through the challenges you are facing.
-Still have questions?
+During these uncertain times, you may need extra resources to help you navigate your business through the challenges you are facing.
 Contact us – we’re here to help!